 Finally, in order to digitalise the Nordic building design, construction and management processes, it is of high importance that we set joint criteria for digital LCA as well.

-- Study on digitalisation of LCA, including guidance for BIM and development of training models for BIM-based LCA
+Right now, a procurement is out on how to digitalise LCA, including guidance for BIM and development of online training models for BIM-based LCA.

 Work package responsible